-A poor understanding of Karst terrain has led to land-use practices that pose significant economic and environmental impacts to households and communities.
-Sinkhole formation is closely related to local hydrological conditions, and human-induced changes to the local hydrology commonly accelerate the process.
-Diverting surface water, pumping groundwater, and constructing reservoirs all contribute to sinkhole collapse.
+A poor understanding of karst terrain has led to land-use practices that pose significant economic and environmental impacts to households and communities.
+Sinkhole formation is closely related to local hydrological conditions, and human-induced changes to the local hydrology can accelerate the process.
+Diverting surface water, pumping groundwater, and constructing reservoirs can all contribute to sinkhole formation.
 An extreme example occurred in Florida on February 25, 1998, when, during the flushing of a newly drilled irrigation well, hundreds of sinkholes up to a hundred and fifty feet across formed over a twenty-acre area within a few hours.
 Runaway urbanization and development dramatically increases water usage, alters drainage pathways, and overloads the ground surface.
 According to the Federal Emergency Management Agency, the number of human-induced sinkholes has doubled since 1930, while insurance claims for related damages has increased 1,200 % from 1987 to 1991, costing nearly $100 million.
-Subsidence is not covered by standard homeowners insurance.
+Subsidence is generally not covered by standard homeowners insurance.

 Virginia counties containing significant karst terrain.
 Modified from Virginia Natural Heritage Karst Program.

-In Virginia, the principal area affected by sinkholes is the Valley and Ridge province, an extensive karst terrain underlain by limestone and dolomite, but the narrow marble belts in the Piedmont and some shelly beds in the Coastal Plain are also pocked with sinkholes.
+In Virginia, the principal area affected by sinkholes is the Valley and Ridge province, an extensive karst terrain underlain by limestone and dolomite, but narrow marble belts in the Piedmont and some shelly beds in the Coastal Plain are also pocked with sinkholes.